cryptomanxxx/JavaScript_without_HTML/README.md

 14) Function clear() gives you a clean workspace
 15) Function save(x) where x is a file name that ends with .html in enclosed in a string will save a copy of the current workspace locally
 16) Function load() loads a html workspace file from a previous session
+17) Function matrix(z) creates and displays a html table from a 2D array z and returns z
+18) Function matrixInv(m) calculates the inverse of matrix m with gaussian elimination
+19) Function matrixMult(a,b) multiplies two matrices a and b
+20) Function matrixId(n) returns an identity matrix with n number of rows and columns.

-Please note that an input that ends with : hiddes output from view.
-Please note that an input that starts with # is defined as text
+An input that ends with : hiddes output from view and an input that starts with # is defined as text Please note that matrix function does not currently work on an re-evaluated input line.
+I will try to solve this problem.

 You can fork or clone the code and write and add your own user defined JavaScript functions that you want to run in the web editor.
 ![github](https://user-images.githubusercontent.com/48676920/65815971-73a66580-e1f6-11e9-8814-0c2babd9706b.JPG)